 Cause and Pathophysiology Osgood Schlatter Disease

-Age between 8 and 15 years, male sex, rapid skeletal growth and repetitive jumping sports are the known risk factors.
+Age between 8 and 15 years, male sex, rapid skeletal growth, and repetitive jumping sports are the known risk factors.

-The secondary ossification center, or apophysis, of the tibial tubercle appears at 8-12 years in girls and 9-13 years in boys.
+The secondary ossification center or apophysis of the tibial tubercle appears at 8-12 years in girls and 9-13 years in boys.
 Fusion occurs with tibia at 14-18 years of age.

 Osgood-Schlatter disease is possibly caused by repetitive strain resulting in multiple small avulsion microfractures from contractions of the quadriceps muscles at their insertion into the proximal tibial apophysis.
-The strength of quadriceps, in children who are in may exceed the ability of the chondrofibro-osseous tibial tubercle to resist that force.
+The strength of quadriceps, in children who are in may exceed the ability of the chondro-fibro-osseous tibial tubercle to resist that force.
 The proximal area of the patellar tendon insertion separates, resulting in elevation of the tibial tubercle.
 During repair, new bone is laid down in the avulsion space leading to prominence and deformity.
 More and more microavulsions develop with continued play and prominence of the tubercle may increase further.
-Fragment may separate and lead to chronic pain.
+The fragment may separate and lead to chronic pain.

-Histologic studies support a traumatic etiology by confirming presence of avulsion fractures in the distal portion of the tibial tubercle.
+Histologic studies support a traumatic etiology by confirming the presence of avulsion fractures in the distal portion of the tibial tubercle.

 Presentation of Osgood Schlatter Disease [Sign and Symptoms]

-On examination there is tenderness over the tibial tubercle.
+On examination, there is tenderness over the tibial tubercle.
 Proximal tibial swelling and tenderness is present.
 Enlargement or prominence of the tibial tubercle may be noticed.
 Resisted knee extension may reproduce the pain.
 Pain with resisted knee extension is present.
 Some patients may have quadriceps atrophy.